 We monitor specific keywords, again using Moz or SEMrush, and use a combination of Google Search Console and Google Analytics to see which keywords have generated the most traffic and conversions.

 Once the on-page work is well underway, we may then start a digital PR campaign to address off-page elements, which become ever more important as we look to increase our positions on the SERPS for the higher volume / more competitive keywords.
 For more information on digital PR, who needs it, and why, please click here.

-The author: Josh Houghton is a Search Marketing Manager at WPR, specialising in technical SEO, PPC and content strategies.
+The author was a past Senior Search Marketing Manager at WPR, specialising in technical SEO, PPC and content strategies.